philay3/Legal-prospect/README.md

 ## Data model

-Eight research + auth tables, plus a feedback table — in two layers, joined by a single bridge.
+Nine tables in two layers — a research corpus and an auth/workspace layer — joined by a single bridge.

 ```mermaid
 erDiagram